amethon/www/_reflections/journal2.md

 Even our beloved ship's cat, Moussaillon, seems to miss her cozy home and familiar surroundings.
 She spends her days curled up in my cabin, gazing out at the sea with a wistful look in her eyes.
 It serves as a reminder that even in the midst of adventure and discovery, we all need a sense of home and belonging.

-Despite the homesickness that occasionally threatens to consume me, I am grateful for the opportunity to be a part of this expedition.
+Despite the homesickness that occasionally threatens to consume me, I am humbled by the chance to join this expedition.
 The chance to explore the depths of the ocean, to discover new wonders and marvels, and to share my experiences with the world is truly a once-in-a-lifetime opportunity.
 And as I look towards the future, I eagerly anticipate the adventures and discoveries that are to come for myself and Dr. Hernandez.

 Until next time,